 The first use of Cannabis dates back to 2737 BC, when writings by Chinese Emperor Shen Nung directly referenced it.
 Back then, its use was as a psychoactive agent.
+Let’s see the 7 medical benefits of marijuana you may not know.

 The initial use of Cannabis refers to medicinal purposes, such as a medication for malaria, gout, rheumatism, to name a few.
 At present, different types of marijuana packaging are widely being used to treat various medical ailments.